Time To Weave – January 2015

 My first formal training in adult life was in animal husbandry (BS 1979).
 I farmed.
 I cowboyed.
 I went overseas to teach agriculture twice for extended periods of time in SE Asia.

 Being in a vastly different culture made me awaken to and question the ways in which I made sense of the world.
-This made me start to name those influences.
+I came to see the world through the eyes of the people with whom I then livd and it was vastly different than the way in which I had been raised.
 Eventually I returned for my doctorate in epistemology, including a clinical component.